Think Tank (Blur album): Background

-After the September 11 attacks, a series of controversial military campaigns were launched, known as the War on Terror.
+After the September 11 attacks, a series of controversial military campaigns were launched, known as the war on terror.
 In November 2001, shortly after the Invasion of Afghanistan, the MTV Europe Music Awards were held in Frankfurt, where Gorillaz won an award for Best Dance Act.
 As Albarn and Hewlett walked onto stage to make a speech, Albarn sported a T-shirt with the Campaign for Nuclear Disarmament logo on it.
 In Albarn's speech, he said "So, fuck the music.
 Listen.
 See this symbol here, [pointing to the t-shirt] this the symbol for the Campaign for Nuclear Disarmament.
 Bombing one of the poorest countries in the world is wrong.
 You've got a voice and you have got to do what you can about it, alright?"

 In 2002, Iraq was under threat of invasion from western nations.
 Opposition from the public led to protests being organised by a number of organisations.
 Albarn, who has described himself as being anti-war, spoke out against the invasion, citing the lack of democratic process as an issue.
 Anti-war views had been shared with Albarn's parents and grandparents.
 His grandfather, Edward Albarn, had died after going on a hunger strike the previous year.
+Albarn has labelled his grandfather, father, and himself as conscientious objectors.

 Albarn teamed up with Robert "3D" Del Naja of Massive Attack and various campaigns to raise awareness of the potential dangers of the UK's involvement in the war.
 Albarn was due to speak in Hyde Park on the rally in March 2003 when a million people took to the streets of London in protest at the imminent war.
 In the event, he was too emotional to deliver his speech.